Take part in citizen science

 University Birdwatch Challenge

-INTERMEDIATE Students can participate in a fun, competitive, outdoor activity, helping them to practice identifying birds, as well as improving their data handling skills!
+INTERMEDIATE Students can participate in a fun, competitive, outdoor activity, identifying birds!

 Wakame Watch Recording Project

 INTERMEDIATE: Help the Wakame Watch monitor the true spread of a large invasive seaweed by reporting any sightings.